 The idea behind BirdTrack is that if you have been out birdwatching anywhere in Britain and Ireland, or simply watching birds in your garden, records of the birds you have seen (or indeed have not seen) can be useful data.
 Thus the scheme is year-round, and ongoing, and anyone with an interest in birds can contribute.
 Important results produced by BirdTrack include mapping migration (arrivals and departures) timings and monitoring scarce birds.
 The bird organisations know very little about the timing of arrival and departure of winter visitors and this is just one area in which BirdTrack will provide useful information.
 There are also many scarce birds where the bird organisations would like to know much more about their populations.

 The success of BirdTrack relies on your birdwatching lists.
 As a contributor you make a note of the birds you see, either out birdwatching or from the office or garden for example, and enter your daily observations on a simple-to-use web page.
 The bird organisations need to gather a large number of lists at all times of the year from throughout Britain and Ireland.
 The BTO prefers that complete lists of birds (all species seen and heard) be provided because the proportion of lists with a given species provides a good measure of frequency of occurrence that can be used for population monitoring.
 Incomplete lists and casual records can also be entered because they too build their understanding of populations, distributions and movements.
 I have to admit that, up until now, I have only entered the occasional sighting but the information that you can pull out of the BTO Birdtrack database is amazing.
-For example I can, by one click, look at my 2012 year list.
-Now it is not very long because I have not entered any complete lists, but I can also put in a species and see every report I have made of a sighting of that bird.
-This can not only be by way of a written record but also by way of a map.
+For example I can, by one click, look at my 2019 year list.
+Alternatively I can also search a species and see every report I have made of a sighting of that bird.
+This can be viewed as a written record or on a map.
 It really is an incredible resource.

-I am not going to repeat how you operate Birdtrack but provide below the link to the BTO website which explains how you register and how you then enter your results.
+I am not going to repeat here how you operate Birdtrack.
+Click on the link below for information on how to register and enter your results.

 Click here for Birdtrack